Virtual Power Meter: How Bike IQ Estimates Your Watts

 How the Model Improves Over Time

 Bike IQ's power model isn't static.
-The more you ride, the better it understands your specific aerodynamic and rolling resistance characteristics.
-No preset can capture these accurately.
+The model learns from your rides, improving its understanding of your bike and riding style over time.
 Varied conditions (wind, hills, different speeds) give the model more signal to work with.
 Riders who pair a Bluetooth power meter provide direct ground-truth data, which accelerates the process significantly.

 Accuracy: What to Expect